Sid1279/MNIST-CNN/README.md

 # MNIST Image Classification 🖼️

+Note: ReadME needs to be updated to include DCGANs.

 This repository contains code for training, evaluating, and deploying a convolutional neural network (CNN) model for image classification on the MNIST dataset using PyTorch.

 ## Prerequisites 🌎